Things You Should Know About Rip Tides and Currents

 – or a break in the incoming wave pattern.

-Rip currents are often not readily or easily identifiable to the average vacationer.
+Rip currents are often not readily or easily identifiable to the occasional vacationer.
 If you are concerned about the possibilities of rip currents occurring in the surf, it is best to ask a lifeguard before entering the water.

 If you see someone in trouble, don’t become a victim yourself.
 Many people drown each summer while trying to save someone else from a rip current.
 Get help from a lifeguard if one is available.
 If not, have someone call 911.
 Throw the rip current victim something that floats such as a life jacket, cooler or inflatable ball.